ava-cms/ava/docs/api.md

 ## Building a JSON API

 Since Ava is just PHP, you can easily create endpoints that return JSON.
-This is great if you want to use Ava as a headless CMS for a mobile app or a JavaScript frontend.
+This is great if you want to use Ava as a headless content engine for a mobile app or a JavaScript frontend.

 ### Example: A Simple Read-Only API